JuliaEnergy/PowerDynamics.jl/docs/src/julia_pkgbasics.md

  ╚════════╝                                      ╰────────────────────────╯
 ```

 Now you start Julia globally.
 Either through `startup.jl` or VSCode's auto-Revise, `using Revise` runs — which loads `OrderedCollections@1.2` into the session.
-However, you actual Project was previously resolved (and precompiled!) for `OrderedCollections@1.3`.
+However, your actual Project was previously resolved (and precompiled!) for `OrderedCollections@1.3`.

 A Julia session can't unload a package.
 Per semver, 1.2 and 1.3 are compatible, so things will *appear to work*.
 But your entire precompile cache for everything downstream of `OrderedCollections` — including big packages like `DifferentialEquations` — was built against `@1.3` and is now invalidated.
-So using those packages in this environment can lead to huge amounts of redudant precompilation which is slow and surprising:
+So using those packages in this environment can lead to huge amounts of redundant precompilation which is slow and surprising:

 ```asciiart
  ╔════════╗                                      ╭────────────────────────╮